thatbudakguy/qg/adventures/cult-strikes-back-pt-1.md

 # The Cult Strikes Back, Pt.
 1
+## Overview
+- The lord sage has been acting erratically upon learning that Gensor has returned to power in Mulmaster.
+He fears for his life.
+- Prior to Spernik's execution, he gave the information to the former Tears of Virulence in Stojanow Gate that the Quarantine Gang know where a Relic of Tiamat is, and this info made it to the Cult.
+Spernik was temporarily hired as a scribe and was able to guess that the Lord Sage might hide the Scale in his chambers.
+- The Cult of the Dragon is preparing to take the Lord Sage hostage to extract information about the Scale of Tiamat or to extort the QG, but their efforts have triggered his paranoia, since he thinks they are Brotherhood agents.
 ## Revelations
 - [ ] The Lord Sage of Phlan is Ranthor, half-brother to Denlor and Gensor.
 	- Denlor's journal describes